neeleshca/DC3-Suffix-Array/README.md

+Assignment for Advanced Algorithms (UE16CS311)
+The following papers were referred to:
+J. Kärkkäinen et al. Linear Work Suffix Array Construction
+T. Kasai et al. Linear-Time Longest-Common-Prefix Computation in Suffix Arrays and Its Applications
+U. Manber and G. Myers.
+Suffix arrays: A new method for on-line string searches

 There are 2 file descriptors, file1 and file2 defined in lines 28 and 29. (main.cpp)
 file1 is the input file
 file2 is the output file